 Although the application process can seem intimidating, the process is actually much more straightforward than you might think.
 The resources in the pages below will provide you with everything you will need to know about making an application to King’s.
 If you find you still have questions after reading these pages, we would suggest that you get in touch with our admissions team.
 Likewise, if you are a potential applicant who has limited support from your school or home life and would like some advice on making your application, we would also be very happy help!
 You can send an email to undergraduate admissions!

-The admissions assessments will take place earlier this year.
-BMAT and TMUA will take place on Tuesday 18 October 2022 and all other Cambridge admissions assessments (NSAA and ENGAA) will take place on Wednesday 19 October 2022.
+The CAAT administered admissions assessments will take place earlier this year.
+BMAT, NSAA, TMUA and ENGAA will take place on 18 October 2023.

 To find out more about admissions assessments see www.cam.ac.uk/assessment